DeflatedPickle/FAOSDance/README.md

 - Open `FAOSDance.bat` and change `./FAOSDance.ps1` to the full path of where you put `FAOSDance.ps1`

 ### Using The Config
+The easiest way to use the config is to change your settings in the UI and then click the "`Save Configuration`" button.
+But if you want to edit the raw config as text, or share it, continue reading this section.
 #### Showing File Extensions
 - Using the File Explorer, navigate to the `View` menu, click it
     - Navigate to the `Options` button, click it